-Some of you will remember or first found this ‘lil site off the back of a pretty well-known WordPress security blog post here, Video How-to: 10 Tips To Make WordPress Hack-Proof.
+Some of you may have found this site off the back of a pretty well-known post about WordPress security, 10 Tips To Make WordPress Hack-Proof.

 In the comments I promised a follow-up because, frankly, I wasn’t satisfied with the content, it just didn’t cover the WordPress security bases.
 The problem was, to properly advise on such a vast subject one doesn’t require so much a simple Top 10 Tips style post, helpful as they can be, nor even a short series of security posts but, such is the threatscape, instead to wade in waste deep with a far broader work.

 As it turned out, along came a publisher, the techy house Packt Publishing, saw that piece and asked me to expand the topic into a book.
 What an honor.
 (Thank you guys.)
 How could I refuse?

 Amidst other projects and one year in the making, my first tome WordPress 3 Ultimate Security is the result of my want of a proper reckoning, nigh-on 400 pages of security lock-down, a step-by-step of everything you absolutely need to know, and do, to protect your WordPress site, your site users, yours and their data, your content, your hobby or business and, maybe most important of all, your stress level and hairline.

 I’ve done my utmost best to make the thing readable, enjoyable, not just an in-geek tome but genuinely noob-friendly, even with the tricky topics.
 And let’s face it, for most of us, however concerned we must be, with the austere glaze-over that is the world of security, we desperately need technical topics crossed with usability.

 … Then again, as I hope to have illustrated, web security can be truly fun .
 And satisfying.

 Oh, sorry, fell asleep.
 Anyway, have a press release, explaining the whys and wherefores.